 November 11, 2015

-This post also appears on CFED
+This post also appears on CFED.

 “Why don’t they just leave?”

-This question is frequently asked of victims of domestic violence.
-One of the primary reasons victims remain trapped with an abusive partner is because they don’t have the financial resources to break free and stay free.
-It’s estimated that financial abuse occurs in 99% of domestic violence cases, and surveys of survivors reflect that concerns over their ability to provide financially for themselves and their children were one of the main reasons for staying with or returning to an abusive partner.
-As with all forms of abuse, financial abuse occurs across all socioeconomic, educational and racial and ethnic groups.
+It’s estimated that financial abuse occurs in 99% of domestic violence cases.
+In surveys, survivors often share that concerns over their ability to provide financially for themselves and their children were some of the top reasons for staying with, or returning to, abusive partners.
+As with all forms of abuse, financial abuse occurs across all socioeconomic, educational, and racial and ethnic groups.

 Infographic_EJ_FES15-Red-Flags-Financial-Abuse